GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

 `helmGlobals`  | Parameters applied to all Helm charts `helmCharts`   | An array of helm chart parameters `chartHome`    | A filepath to a directory of charts.
 The function will look for the chart in this local directory before attempting to pull the chart from a specified repo.
 Defaults to "tmp/charts".
 When run in a container, this path MUST have the prefix "tmp/". | tmp/charts
-`configHome`   | (exec only) Defines a value that the function should pass to helm via the HELM_CONFIG_HOME environment variable.
-If omitted, {tmpDir}/helm is used, where {tmpDir} is some temporary directory created by the function for the benefit of helm. | /tmp/helm/config
+`configHome`   | Defines a value that the function should pass to helm via the HELM_CONFIG_HOME environment variable.
+If omitted, {tmpDir}/helm is used, where {tmpDir} is some temporary directory created by the function for the benefit of helm.
+This option is not supported when running in a container.
+It is supported only in exec mode (e.g. with kustomize) | /tmp/helm/config
 `name`         | The name of the chart | minecraft `version`      | The version of the chart | 3.1.3 `repo`         | A URL locating the chart on the internet | https://itzg.github.io/minecraft-server-charts `releaseName`  | Replaces RELEASE_NAME in the chart template output | test `namespace`    | Sets the target namespace for a release (`.Release.Namespace` in the template) | my-namespace `valuesInline` | Values to use instead of default values that accompany the chart |  global: <br> &emsp; enabled: false <br> tests: <br> &emsp; enabled: false
 `valuesFile`   | valuesFile is a remote or local file path to a values file to use instead of the default values that accompanied the chart.
-The default values are in '{chartHome}/{name}/values.yaml', where `chartHome` and `name` are the parameters defined above. | tmp/values.yaml <br> <br> https://raw.githubusercontent.com/config-sync-examples/helm-components/main/cert-manager-values.yaml
+The default values are in '{chartHome}/{name}/values.yaml', where `chartHome` and `name` are the parameters defined above. | Using a local values file: path/to/your/values.yaml <br> <br> Using a remote values file: https://raw.githubusercontent.com/config-sync-examples/helm-components/main/cert-manager-values.yaml
 `valuesMerge`  | ValuesMerge specifies how to treat ValuesInline with respect to Values.
 Legal values: 'merge', 'override' (default), 'replace'. | replace
-`includeCRDs`  | Specifies if Helm should also generate CustomResourceDefinitions, defaults to 'false' | true
+`includeCRDs`  | Specifies if Helm should also generate CustomResourceDefinitions, defaults to false | true

 The only required field is `name`.